Gerald Levert

 Gerald Edward Levert (July 13, 1966 - November 10, 2006) was an American singer-songwriter and producer.
-Levert performed with his brother, Sean Levert, and friend Marc Gordon with the R&B vocal group, LeVert.
-Levert was also a member of LSG, a supergroup comprising Keith Sweat, Johnny Gill, and himself.
-Levert was the son of Eddie Levert, lead singer of the R&B/soul vocal group the O'Jays.
-He released nine solo albums, six as a member of LeVert, two with his father, and two as a member of LSG.
-Levert was also credited with the discovery of R&B groups the Rude Boys, Men at Large, and 1 of the Girls.
+The son of singer Eddie Levert, he formed the R&B vocal group LeVert alongside his brother, Sean Levert, and friend Marc Gordon.
+He was also a member of the supergroup LSG, along with Keith Sweat and Johnny Gill.
+Levert is often credited with the discovery of R&B groups The Rude Boys, Men at Large, and 1 of the Girls.
+He released nine solo albums, and posthumously won a Grammy Award.
+In 2013, he was a part of the inaugural National Rhythm & Blues Hall of Fame inductees.

 Early life and education

 Levert was born on July 13, 1966, in Canton, Ohio, to the frontman of the O'Jays, Eddie Levert, and his wife Martha.
 He grew up in Shaker Heights, Ohio, a suburb of Cleveland.

 Levert often joined his father and his band on the road for their various performances.
 While in high school, Levert's inclination towards music became apparent when he formed the trio LeVert, with his younger brother Sean Levert (September 28, 1968 – March 30, 2008) and friend Marc Gordon in 1983.